-Developmental increments in adipose adrenergic receptor (ADR) α1A mRNA abundance were observed between 129 and 143 dGA in both sham and TX fetuses, without any effect of TX (P<0.05, Figure 5D).
-Adipose ADRβ2 mRNA abundance also increased towards term in sham but not TX fetuses; ADRβ2 mRNA abundance was lower in TX compared to sham fetuses at 143 dGA (P<0.05, Figure 5H).
-At 129 dGA, the mRNA abundance of ADRα1D was lower, while that of ADRβ1 and ADRβ3 were all higher, in TX than sham fetuses (P<0.05, Figure 5E, G and I).
-Adipose ADRα2A was increased by TX at both 129 and 143 dGA (P<0.05, Figure 5F).
+Developmental increments in adipose adrenergic receptor (ADR) α1A mRNA abundance were observed between 129 and 143 dGA in both sham and TX fetuses, without any effect of TX (adj.P<0.05, Figure 5D).
+Adipose ADRβ2 mRNA abundance also increased towards term in sham but not TX fetuses; ADRβ2 mRNA abundance was lower in TX compared to sham fetuses at 143 dGA (adj.P<0.05, Figure 5H).
+At 129 dGA, the mRNA abundance of ADRα1D was lower, while that of ADRβ1 and ADRβ3 were all higher, in TX than sham fetuses (adj.P<0.05, Figure 5E, G and I).
+Adipose ADRα2A was increased by TX at both 129 and 143 dGA (adj.P<0.05, Figure 5F).
 There were no effects of TX or age on the amount of the long-form leptin receptor protein, ADRα1B mRNA abundance, or the mRNA or protein abundance of the IGF type 1 receptor in PAT (data not shown).

 Hypothyroidism in utero impairs adipose thermogenic capacity

 Although the absolute and relative masses of ML adipocytes were unaffected by TX, the capacity for non-shivering thermogenesis was impaired in the PAT of TX fetuses.
 Adipose citrate synthase (CS) activity, as a proxy measure of mitochondrial density, increased between 129 and 143 dGA in sham but not TX fetuses (P<0.05, Table 1); CS activity in the TX fetuses was lower than control values at both ages (P<0.05, Table 1).
 Both adipose UCP1 mRNA and protein content (both absolute value and when expressed relative to CS activity) increased near term in sham fetuses, but these developmental changes were abolished by TX (Figure 4Ii and ii).
-Adipose UCP1 mRNA abundance was lower in TX compared to sham fetuses at 143 dGA (P<0.05, Figure 4Ii); UCP1 protein content was reduced by TX at both 129 and 143 dGA (P<0.05, Figure 4Iii) in line with previous findings at term (7).
+Adipose UCP1 mRNA abundance was lower in TX compared to sham fetuses at 143 dGA (adj.P<0.05, Figure 4Ii); UCP1 protein content was reduced by TX at both 129 and 143 dGA (adj.P<0.05, Figure 4Iii) in line with previous findings at term (7).

 Hypothyroidism in utero alters adipose thyroid hormone metabolism and signalling

 Adaptive changes in adipose mRNA abundance for the iodothyronine deiodinases (DIO) and thyroid hormone receptors (TR) were observed in response to TX.
-Towards term, significant increments in the mRNA abundance of DIO1 and DIO2, which both metabolise T4 to the biologically active T3, were observed in sham but not TX fetuses (P<0.05, Figure 6A and B).
-In TX fetuses, lower DIO1 mRNA level at 143 dGA, and higher DIO2 mRNA level at 129 dGA, were observed compared to the sham fetuses (P<0.05, Figure 6A and B).
-Adipose mRNA levels of TRα and TRβ were increased by TX at both ages (P<0.05, Figure 6C and D); a significant increase in adipose TRβ mRNA was observed in sham fetuses near term (P<0.05, Figure 6D).
+Towards term, significant increments in the mRNA abundance of DIO1 and DIO2, which both metabolise T4 to the biologically active T3, were observed in sham but not TX fetuses (adj.P<0.05, Figure 6A and B).
+In TX fetuses, lower DIO1 mRNA level at 143 dGA, and higher DIO2 mRNA level at 129 dGA, were observed compared to the sham fetuses (adj.P<0.05, Figure 6A and B).
+Adipose mRNA levels of TRα and TRβ were increased by TX at both ages (adj.P<0.05, Figure 6C and D); a significant increase in adipose TRβ mRNA was observed in sham fetuses near term (adj.P<0.05, Figure 6D).

 Discussion